- The 7 best apps for tracking pregnancy

 An infant car seat is an accessory that your baby will have to use straight out of the hospital once they’re born.
 Thus, it should be among the top items on your baby registry checklist.

-When it comes to models, Graco SnugRide 35 is the one that we recommend the most.
+When it comes to models, Graco SnugRide 35 LX is the one that we recommend the most.
 The travel system nails the tri-factor aspect we’d want in an infant car seat: it’s safe, simple to install, and customizable for different car models.
+Meanwhile, all your car seat questions are answered here.

 10. Crib mattress